‘Musicological Societies as Intermediaries between Society, Musical Life and Academia’

 Utrecht, 22-24 November 2018

 The founding in 1868 of the KVNM, under the name Society for Music History of the Netherlands, was closely related to a widespread need for more knowledge about the Dutch past, in this case, the musical past.
-At the time musicology was still in its infancy worldwide.
-A few German universities offered musicology courses, but a fully-fledged academic discipline as such did not yet exist.
-Research was done by enthusiasts and musicians who could afford to visit national and international archives and libraries.

 In part due to efforts by the KVNM, the first Dutch chair for musicology was established in Utrecht in 1930.
 Though ties between the KVNM and the university have always been close, the KVNM has remained independent and has always functioned as a link between scholars, musical life and society.
 This role as an intermediary has also continuously had a significant international component.
 The KVNM is involved with organizations such as the International Musicological Society, cooperates with sister societies, and maintains relations with foreign publishers for the dissemination of Dutch musical heritage beyond the Netherlands.